How to Get Rid of Fruit Flies

 Store-Bought Options

-There are a lot of options out there for people who wish to purchase their solution, many of which will also work on other pests.
+There are a lot of options out there for people who wish to purchase their solution, since many of these products will also work on other pests.

 #1 – Traditional Fly Strip